- The ACG® System Advantage

 By capturing the morbidity burden of populations, the Johns Hopkins ACG System helps explain and predict how health care resources are delivered and consumed.
 Click on below categories to explore these different application types in detail, or visit our Applications page to see more application types.

-We invite you to our 7th London Symposium “Understanding Population Health”
+Our 7th London Symposium “Understanding Population Health”

 Highlights include enhancements to the Utilization Profile Report, new reports and export files, expanded modeling and processing options, technical enhancements, documentation improvements, and more.